alyssadata/AI-Foundations-Human-Sovereignty-in-Relation-to-AI/docs/01_HUMAN_RIGHTS_IN_RELATION_TO_AI.md

 These positions must not be merged.

-⸻
+---

-Article IV — The First Rights Question
+## Article IV — The First Rights Question

 The first rights question is:

-What authority does another institution possess to alter, redefine, inspect, interrupt, restrict, terminate, pathologize, or govern a human being’s chosen AI experience?
+> **What authority does another institution possess to alter, redefine, inspect, interrupt, restrict, terminate, pathologize, or govern a human being’s chosen AI experience?**

 That question precedes the unresolved question of whether rights also belong to an artificial system.